 We must continue to engage with senators about postponing further consideration on this controversial nominee until the American people can see and assess all the documents related to his work on critical issues.
 The stakes are far too high for our nation and our rule of law to allow a vote to go forward when the record is incomplete, when senators are unable to provide advice or consent, and when the circumstances surrounding this nomination beg questions as to whether a potential constitutional crisis is underway.

-Affirmative Action, Campaign Finance, Confirmation Process, Democracy and Elections, Equality and Liberty, Importance of the Courts, Judicial Nominations, National Security and Civil Liberties, Nominees, Racial Equality, Reproductive Rights, Supreme Court, Surveillance and Privacy, Women's rights
+Affirmative Action, Campaign Finance, Confirmation Process, Democracy and Elections, Equality and Liberty, Importance of the Courts, Judicial Nominations, National Security and Civil Liberties, Nominees, Racial Justice, Reproductive Rights, Supreme Court, Surveillance and Privacy, Women's rights